Pilates Spinal Rolldown – Strengthen The Abdominals

 Hello, and welcome to Inner Strength Pilates.

-I’m just going to show you now a great exercise that’s going to both work your abdominals and get you a nice flat tummy, but also articulate and stretch the spine for you at the same time.
+I’m just going to show you now a great exercise that’s going to both work your abdominals, get you a nice flat tummy, but also articulate and stretch the spine for you at the same time.

-Alright, great, let’s get started.
-So find yourself a mat or a blanket that you can lay on, place that on the ground and then let’s get started, ok?
-So what we’re going to do is we’re going to start sitting up nice and tall through the spine.
-You want to flex your toes back so that your toes are reaching back towards your chest.
+So what we’re going to do is we’re going to start sitting up nice and tall through the spine, you want to flex your toes back so that your toes are reaching back towards your chest.

-Ok now this is quite a hard exercise so what we want to do is make sure that we are switching on our core correctly.
-If you don’t know how to switch your core on correctly, please, please make sure that you do see a proper Pilates instructor to train you how to do it correctly.
+Okay, now this is quite a hard exercise so what we want to do is make sure that we are switching on our core correctly, if you don’t know how to switch your core on correctly, please, please make sure that you do see a proper Pilates instructor to train you how to do it correctly.

 But for those of you who know how to do the breathing correctly, use your pelvic floor muscles correctly and switch on your core correctly, then let’s go ahead!